Russia fires rockets at Ukraine, renews ''dirty bomb'' claims | Law-Order

 Russia fires rockets at Ukraine, renews ''dirty bomb'' claims

-Russia targeted more than 40 villages around Ukraine over the past day, Ukrainian officials said on Wednesday, killing at least two people and sustaining the terror that forces people into air raid shelters each night.
+Russia's military targeted more than 40 villages around Ukraine over the past day, Ukrainian officials said on Wednesday, killing at least two civilians and sustaining the terror that forces people into air raid shelters each night.

 Russian forces launched five rockets, 30 air strikes and more than 100 multiple-launch rocket system attacks on Ukrainian targets, the Ukrainian armed forces general staff said.

-Russian President Vladimir Putin on Wednesday monitored drills of the country's strategic nuclear forces that involved multiple practice launches of ballistic and cruise missiles in a show of force.

-Russian Defence Minister Sergei Shoigu reported to Putin that the exercise was intended to simulate a “massive nuclear strike” launched in retaliation for a nuclear attack on Russia.
-The Biden administration said it received advance notice of the annual drills.

-Shoigu on Wednesday also called his counterparts from India and China to share Moscow's concern about “possible Ukrainian provocations involving a dirty bomb”, according to the Russian Defence Ministry.
+Shoigu on Wednesday also called his counterparts from India and China to share Moscow's concern about “possible Ukrainian provocations involving a dirty bomb,'” according to the Russian Defense Ministry.

-Shoigu first made that allegation in calls with British, French, Turkish and US officials.
-Britain, France, and the United States rejected his claim as “transparently false”.

-Ukrainian authorities warned that Moscow might be preparing to use such a device in a false flag attack.

 For 74-year-old Olena Motuzko, getting the food is an ordeal because she has a disabled husband she must leave alone for hours at a time.